 All students enrolled in the course will be required to take the AP U.S. Government & Politics exam in May.
-AP Exams include a mandatory fee charged by the College Board which must be paid by in advance prior to taking the exam.
+AP Exams include a mandatory fee charged by the College Board which must be paid prior to taking the exam.

-Grade: 12 Prerequisite: Minimum 87 average in Honors U.S. History I & II (692, 693) or a minimum 80 average in AP U.S. History (661) or permission of the Department Chair.
+Prerequisite: Minimum 87 average in Honors U.S. History I & II (692, 693) or a minimum 80 average in AP U.S. History (661) or permission of the Department Chair.

-HONORS AMERICAN GOVERNMENT (651) ♦.5 Level: HON
+HONORS AMERICAN GOVERNMENT (651) ♦.5